Skip To Content

 FAQ

-Answers to frequently asked questions about Data Pipelines are provided.
+Answers to frequently asked questions about ArcGIS Data Pipelines are provided.

-Data Pipelines is an ArcGIS Online capability that allows you to connect to and process data from various sources.
+Data Pipelines is an ArcGIS Online application that allows you to connect to, process, and integrate data from various sources.
 You can perform data preparation and save the results to your Web GIS to complete your organization's workflows.
 All of this is completed using an intuitive interface where you can construct, run, save, share, and reproduce your data preparation workflows.

 Does Data Pipelines charge credits?

 Yes.
 Credit consumption is based on compute resource usage time.
-See Sessions for more information on compute resources and sessions.
+See Compute resources for more information.

 Credits cease to be charged when a compute resource is stopped.
 Compute resources will be stopped in the following scenarios:

-• After all browser tabs with editor sessions have been closed for at least 15 minutes.
+• After all browser tabs with connected editors have been closed for at least 10 minutes.
+Credits are not consumed for those 10 minutes.

-• After 60 minutes of inactivity in all browser tabs with editor sessions.
-The session status will show as Disconnected.
+• After 30 minutes of inactivity in all editor browser tabs.
+The status will be Disconnected.

 • When a scheduled data pipeline task run is complete.